The Customer Portal is a powerful solution to allow your customers to self-manage their billing information, and download receipts for their orders.

 Other settings to be sure to setup are your company branding settings.
-Be sure to add your company logo, company icon, and support email address in the Company settings.
+Be sure to add your company logo, company icon, and color in the Branding settings, and add your support email address in the Company settings.

 Your logo, support email address, and company information are used to customize your customer portal and assets like receipts that customers can download from within the customer portal.

 How Customers Login